pepmartinez/keuss-server/docusaurus/docs/usage/amqp10.md

 | `application-properties.*`         | `hdrs.x-amqp-ap-*`                 |
 | `footer.*`                         | `hdrs.x-amqp-ft-*`                 |

 Also, any other header in a keuss element that does not match any of the above but starts with `x-` will be passed to amqp message inside `application-properties`

 ### Configuration

-This is the configuration block for AMQP 1.0, along with its defult values:
+This is the configuration block for AMQP 1.0, along with its default values:

 ```js
   amqp: {